parsaabadi/4ww3-project01/README.md

 * All html comments are in index file to avoid repetition.
 * Our css file comments are located in styles.css
 * Our javascript comments and code are in js folder.
+* Respective PHP files can be located in the folder phpFiles in the main directory

 ## Add-on